 For US residents who’d like to use Alexa to control their device, you’ll need to add the Roborock skill to your Amazon account.
 In addition, you’ll need to ensure your robot is running on the Singapore server.
 If you chose the US server during setup, delete the device from your MiHome account and add it again.

 For European residents who’d like to use Alexa: sorry, not happening.
-The Roborock skill isn’t available on EU stores, and Geekbuying support told us it was due to GDPR.
+The Roborock skill isn’t available on EU stores, and Geekbuying support told us it was due to GDPR .
 This doesn’t appear to a temporary issue.
-Xiaomi or Roborock have simply decided that compliance with GDPR isn’t worth the effort.
+Roborock have simply decided that compliance with GDPR isn’t worth the effort.

 How Well Does It Clean?